HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Method

 The overall architecture is shown in Fig.~\ref{fig:method-network}.
 The actor $\pi_\theta$ receives as input the point cloud observation and outputs per-point motion parameters $\pi_\theta(\mathcal{X}) = \{a_i^{m}=\pi_{\theta,i}(\mathcal{X}) \mid i = 1\ldots N\}$.
 We call this per-point output an \textbf{``Actor Map''}.
 The critic also receives as input the point cloud observation.
 It first calculates per-point features $f(\mathcal{X}) = \{f_i \mid i = 1\ldots N\}$.
-The critic then concatenates each per-point feature $f_i$ with the corresponding per-point motion parameter $a_i^{m}$ and inputs the concatenated vector to an MLP.
-The output of the MLP is a per-point Q-value: $Q_i = Q_\phi(f_i, a_i^{m}$), which scores the high-level action of moving the gripper to location $x_i$ and executing motion parameters $a_i^{m}$.
+The critic then concatenates each per-point feature $f_i$ (Section~\ref{sec:problem}) with the corresponding per-point motion parameter $a_i^{m}$ and inputs the concatenated vector to an MLP.
+The output of the MLP is a per-point Q-value: $Q_i = Q_\phi(f_i, a_i^{m}$), which scores the action of moving the gripper to location $x_i$ and executing motion parameters $a_i^{m}$.
 We call this per-point output a \textbf{``Critic Map''}.
 In this way, the critic is able to reason jointly about the contact location (via the feature $f_i$) as well as the motion parameters $a_i^{m}$.
+In our implementation, both the actor and the critic use segmentation-style PointNet++ architecture~\citep{qi2017pointnetplusplus} (Appendix~\ref{appendix:algo}).

 At inference time, we can select the point $x_i$ within the object points $\mathcal{X}^{obj}$ with the highest Q-value $Q_i$ as the contact location and use the corresponding motion parameters $a_i^m$.
 For exploration during training, we define a policy $\pi^{loc}$ which selects the contact location based on a softmax of the Q-values over all of the object points.
 The probability of a point $x_i$ being selected as the contact location is thus given as: